Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 Tire pressure is one of the most asked questions in RV forums on Facebook.
 We recommend checking your RV’s tire pressure before every trip.
 I am most comfortable checking our fifth wheel’s tire pressure just before we leave our storage facility or the campsite.

 Our fifth wheel has a max tire pressure of 110 psi.
 I like to run our PSI (pounds per square inch) at 105 to 108.
-If I need to add air, I use my Vaire portable air compressor to inflate my tires.
+If I need to add air, I use my Viare portable air compressor to inflate my tires.
 Usually, I don’t need to adjust the tire pressure unless there are large temperature swings.

 We recommend tire pressure being at the max recommended by the tire’s manufacture.
 This keeps the tire from riding on the sidewall, overheating, and causing a blow-out!